ygao0719/TaskMaster/README.md

     - Users should be able to upload images that are associated with tasks.
   - Get /tasks/{id}
     - Tasks should also include the image URLs associated with that image.
+- 10 July 2019
+  - When an image is uploaded to your S3 bucket, it should trigger a Lambda function.
+(That Lambda function may be written in Note.js.)
+  - That function should create a 50x50 pixel thumbnail version of that image, and save it to another S3 bucket.
+  - When the server receives the full size image, save the resized image url to database too.